MENCompu/MEN_Debugger/README.md

 - "in" -> execute just the next source code line.
 - "over" -> step over if the current line have a function call.
 - "register [get (register name)] | [set (register name) (value)]" -> allow to modify the registers of the current thread.
 The register names correspond to the x86-64 achitecture.
 - "breakpoint [set [line (file name) (line number)] | [func (function name)] ] | [list]" -> managin breakpoints.
-Breakpoints could be set to a specific line in a file or at the start of a - function.
+Breakpoints could be set to a specific line in a file or at the start of a function.
 If you want to see all breakopint, you can list them as well.
 - "callstack" -> shows the callstack of the current thread.
 - "locals" -> shows all the variable names in the current stack frame.
-- "pe" -> print information inside the execuable file (with extension .exe).
+- "pe" -> print information inside the execuable file (file with extension .exe).
 - "section [dwarf] | [abbrev] | [info] | [line]" -> allow to see the dwarf sections available, and more in detail information about the "abbrev", "info" and "line" dwarf sections.
 - "pid" -> shows the process ID.
 - "filenames" -> shows all the file names related to the program being debugged.